duxuhao/Feature-Selection/README.md

 sf.run(validation)
 ```

-- This code take a while to run, you can stop it any time and restart by replace the best features combination in temp
+- This code take a while to run, you can stop it any time and restart by replace the best features combination in temp sf.InitialFeatures()

 ## This features selection method achieved